Indoor tracking systems

 5 years of battery life for outdoor/indoor tracking systems

-The batteries in the tags/anchor tags and sensors, used for location data collection, need to last at least five years to ensure that the deployment can reach the desired return on investment (ROI).
-Even longer battery life can be achieved by using sensor triggered data collection, such as motion, methods or less frequent reporting intervals.
+The batteries in the tags/anchor tags and sensors, used for department location data collection, need to last at least five years to ensure that the deployment can reach the desired return on investment (ROI).
+Even longer battery life can be achieved by using sensors triggered data collection, such as motion, methods or less frequent reporting intervals.

 Most of the time sensor triggered data collection is recommended.
 The system collects the data when a change in the network happens.
 Benefits of wireless sensor triggered data collection include:

 - Decreases the load in data management operations in backend systems.

 5 square meter accuracy inside hospitals and clinics

 Use cases in hospitals.
 Space require the accuracy of a person’s visual environment which means roughly 2.5-5-meter accuracy, zone or room accuracy.
 That is ample enough to reduce the time used in searching for the assets in a large area, like an office building, specialty hospital or a production shop floor.